 I hope I can remember always the joys of watching her play, the delight in her enthusiastic babble of sounds, arms bouncing energetically as she scoots around on her bottom.
 I know she won’t be doing much more of that now that she’s discovered a superior method of locomotion.

-I realize, as I marvel at her baby ways, that I hardly remember those things and the intense pleasure they bring from the babyhood of John or Luke.
+I realize, as I marvel at her baby ways, that I hardly remember those things and the intense pleasure they bring from the babyhood of John or Lucy.
 I don’t want to forget how sweet it feels.
 I know I won’t likely feel precisely that again.
 This last baby…!
 The feelings are hard to describe — that delicate joy/sorrow mix.
 She is such a special one — so happy and loving, and quite an adventurous little one.
 She has a definite stubborn streak and this endearing little way of straining her stomach and arms and going “oooooh” with a very intense face, as if she is doing isometrics — and then breaking into a big smile and laughing about it!

 The sheer variety of her spontaneous vocalization is amazing — reminiscent of the mocking bird.
 She really loves to be outside and get very loud and very excited about the creatures around.
 Some months ago, when we took her for her first carriage ride without the top, she got fascinated with the trees and sky.
 After ride, when I had picked her up to take her inside, she made a great effort to tip her head back and look up again to see, apparently, if all that wondrousness was still there.